Ashwin4223/InternshipTask5/README.md

 ---

 ### 📑 Step 6: Review Packet Details
 - Examine individual packet details to understand the structure and flow of the data.
+- Export the analyse to .pcap format `File>Export Specific ports>Choose the file type>Save`.

 ---